OpenSwitchNOS/openswitch-ops-intfd/README.md

 What other documents are available?
 -----------------------------------
-For the high level design of ops-foo, refer to [DESIGN.md](DESIGN.md) For answers to common questions, read [FAQ.md](FAQ.md) For what has changed since last release, refer to [NEWS](NEWS) For the current list of contributors and maintainers, refer to [AUTHORS.md](AUTHORS.md)
+For the high level design of ops-intfd, refer to [DESIGN.md](DESIGN.md) For answers to common questions, read [FAQ.md](FAQ.md) For what has changed since last release, refer to [NEWS](NEWS) For the current list of contributors and maintainers, refer to [AUTHORS.md](AUTHORS.md)